chipguyhere/RuggedPaxCompanion/README.md

 # What is the board?
-The Companion board discreetly installs behind a Paxton Net2 Access Control Unit (ACU), fitting completely inside the original Paxton cabinet, and which performs additional custom functions not available in the stock Net2 system.
-These functions are of your choosing from this stock firmware image, or of your own creation since the board is 100% compatible with the Arduino IDE development environment.
+The Companion board discreetly installs behind a Paxton Net2 Access Control Unit (ACU), fitting completely inside the original Paxton cabinet.
+The Companion performs additional custom functions not available in the stock Net2 system.
+These functions are of your choosing from this stock firmware image, or one that you customized and loaded yourself since the board is 100% compatible with the Arduino IDE development environment.

-Viewed another way, it is an Arduino board that can be used to implement a customized security solution, which is compatible with having a Paxton Net2 Access Control Unit placed on top of it, which grafts in an industry-leading solution and an established software ecosystem that serves as a solid starting point for your custom door installation.
+Viewed another way, Companion is an Arduino board that can be used to implement a customized security solution, which supports having a Paxton Net2 Access Control Unit placed on top of it.
+This effectively "grafts in" an industry-leading solution and an established enterprise software/vendor ecosystem that serves as a solid starting point for your custom door installation.

 <img src="./images/Net2_with_Compan.png" alt="Net2 with board behind it" width="300">